Syed-Mohd-Azam/Video-Player-Project/README.md

 ## Features

 - Custom Controls: Tailored video playback controls for an intuitive user experience.
-- Autoplay Functionality: Implemented autoplay, allowing videos to start automatically and pause when they reach the end.
+- Autoplay: Implemented autoplay, allowing videos to start automatically and pause when they reach the end.
 - Responsive Design: Ensures a smooth viewing experience across various devices.
 - Dynamic Video Fetching: Fetches and displays videos based on the user's country, providing localized content.
 - Advanced Controls: Users can adjust volume, toggle full-screen mode, and mute/unmute videos.